Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

 TraceBase does not provide differential public versus private access.
 To "publish" any study data, a separate public instance of TraceBase must be created that must be separately loaded with the studies that have been selected to be "public"/published.
 To create a public instance, follow these installation instructions, but do not apply any authentication mechanism.
-It is also recommended that you set the `READONLY` environment variable in `.env` to True.
+It is also recommended to set the `READONLY` environment variable in `.env` to True.

 NOTE: Retain copies of submitted study docs and all associated data for this purpose.